A Brief Glance at DApps

 The first of these segments to overwhelm Ethereum was DeFi, with DApps from protocols like Compound, Aave, and Uniswap leading the way.
 Next came non-fungible tokens, or NFTs, used for everything from digital art such as NBA Top Shots and Beeple’s almost $70 million collage to real estate and commodities.

 While Ethereum seeks to resolve its troubles by moving from a proof-of-work consensus mechanism to proof-of-stake — better known as Ethereum 2.0 — it is a long, slow process that has allowed several other blockchains to compete as DApp platforms, notably Cardano, EOS, Polkadot and recently Binance Smart Chain (BSC).

 In fact, BSC surpassed Ethereum in the number of unique active wallets in Q1 2021, with 105,000 to Ethereum’s 75,000, according to DappRadar.

-Still, Ethereum is the clear leader, doubling its total value locked (TVL) to $54 billion in the first three months of 2021.
-And it has a number of benefits when it comes to DApps, starting with Solidity, a well-established language for writing DApps for Ethereum Virtual Machine.
-EVM is Turing complete, meaning it can execute any operation a regular computer can.
+Nonetheless, Ether remains the clear leader, having doubled its total locked-in value (TVL) to $54 billion in the first three months of 2021.
+On the DApp side, it has many benefits, starting with Solidity, a mature language for writing DApps for Ethernet virtual machines.
+EVM is Turing-complete, which means it can perform any operation that a normal computer can perform.